microsoft/dataloader-benchmark/doc/stats.md

 |SeqRecord | 45| 32 | 4 | 100| 2|

-### profile of native SeqRecord on local VM
+### profiling native SeqRecord on local VM
+The following result is obtained for SeqRecord with `num_workers=6` on local machines.
 ![profile](./profiler_record.png)

-Majority of the computation time is spent on numpy array and tensor operations:
+Majority of the computation time is spent on cuda operations:
-1. implement_array_function
+1. cuda of torch tensor
-2. torch.stack
+2. select.poll (from datapipe?)
-3. torch.tensor.cuda()
+3. buffer reader
-4. io.open()
+4. posix.read and posix.write

-While `implement_array_function` seems to be a dispatch function, disabling it won't accelerate the program and computation time will then be mostly consumed by other numpy functions like `concatenate`. `io.open()` does not seem to be the bottleneck?
+Why do we have posix write?
+We do not have any write operations. `io.open()` does not seem to be the bottleneck in this case?